cehoughton/newdictionary/README.md

 ## Description

- Epicodus code review Java/Spark/Velocity projects.
+For Epicodus code review

 ## How To Use

-* Make a directory for your project and initialize a git repository.
-* Pull this file structure template from GitHub: `git pull

-OR:

-* Fork this repository from GitHub and rename it
+* Clone or pull this repository

-## Please Make This Better

-Please fork this repository and send a pull request if something in here could be better.
+* Make sure you have Java and Gradle installed
+* Navigate to project directory and gradle run

 ## Technologies Used